 This should enable the On-Screen Display for the selected GPU

-Clearing the Confusion: How to Know if GPU1 is Dedicated or Integrated – GPU1 vs GPU2?
+Clearing the Confusion: How to Know if GPU1 is Dedicated or Integrated – GPU1 vs. GPU2?

-For instance, “GPU1 Temperature” sensor does not tell you whether GPU1 relates to the dedicated or the integrated graphics.
+For instance, the “GPU1 Temperature” sensor does not tell you whether GPU1 relates to the dedicated or the integrated graphics.

-Here it should clarify what GPU1, GPU2 and so on relate to.
+Here it should clarify what GPU1, GPU2, and so on relate to.
 In my PC, GPU1 relates to the dedicated NVIDIA GTX 1050Ti.

-Note that on my PC, MSI AfterBurner does not show the temperature sensor for the iGPU.
+On my PC, MSI AfterBurner does not show the temperature sensor for the iGPU.